sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 ## Analysis: Speed and Memory Efficiency

-The performance difference scales drastically with payload size.
+The benchmark numbers reveal a massive divide, particularly as payload sizes increase.

 ### 1. Execution Speedup
 On a **Large Payload**, standard reflection-based `dynamicpb` takes 298,918 ns.
 - Standard `hyperpb` executes in 29,197 ns (a 10x speedup).
 - `hyperpb + Shared` executes in 22,074 ns (a 13.5x speedup).

-Both `hyperpb` configurations outperform compile-time generated static Protobuf code (`Concrete (proto)` at 66,722 ns and reflection-free `Concrete (vtproto)` at 42,896 ns).
+Interestingly, both `hyperpb` configurations outperform compile-time generated static Protobuf code (`Concrete (proto)` at 66,722 ns and reflection-free `Concrete (vtproto)` at 42,896 ns).
 Standard static Protobuf still incurs the runtime cost of allocating individual heap pointers and structs for every nested sub-message in the list.
-The memory arena in `hyperpb + Shared` flattens these allocations contiguously.
+The memory arena in `hyperpb + Shared` allocates this memory contiguously.

 ### 2. Allocation Elimination
 The allocation statistics highlight the biggest architectural advantage.
 On a Large Payload: